Trump criticizes Iran as 'corrupt dictatorship' in U.N. speech

-NEW YORK (Reuters) - U.S. President Donald Trump criticized Iran on Tuesday as a “corrupt dictatorship” that is plundering the Iranian people to pay for aggression abroad, using his speech to the United Nations General Assembly to lay down a tough message for Tehran.
+NEW YORK (Reuters) - U.S. President Donald Trump blasted Iran on Tuesday as a “corrupt dictatorship” that is plundering its people to pay for aggression abroad, using his speech to the United Nations General Assembly to threaten more sanctions against Tehran.

 “Iran’s leaders sow chaos, death and destruction,” Trump told the annual gathering.
 “They do not respect their neighbors or borders or the sovereign rights of nations.”